aluex/kanade/README.md

 ##Overview
 ---
-Kanade is a collaborative drawing platform supporting **Wacom Tablets with Pressure**.
+Kanade is a cross-platform collaborative drawing platform supporting **Wacom Tablets with Pressure**.

 This is a project for the course assignment of Fundamentals of Programming and Algorithm.